LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 Q3.
 The application form invites applicants to indicate interest in special learning opportunities.
 Please clarify this.

 A3.
 The LBD program will admit students with interests and strengths in any subject area: arts, English, social sciences, languages, mathematics, sciences and information technology.
-The LBD program will provide support to students wanting to explore careers in these and other fields.
+The LBD program will provide support to students wanting to explore careers in these and any other fields.

 To facilitate learning and career discovery, students are encouraged to pursue special learning opportunities.
 If admitted into LBD, students will have a chance to formally enroll in one or more of these opportunities.
 These opportunities, some not listed in the application form, include:

-– Pursue STEM
+• Pursue STEM

-– Pursue CODING
+• Pursue CODING

-– Pursue BUSINESS (Marketing)
+• Pursue BUSINESS

-– Goal Setting Workshop
+• Goal Setting Workshop

 Q4.
-What is the role of parents?
+What is the role of parents in the LBD program?

 A4.
 Parents are critical partners in the Leadership by Design program.

-– In many of our in-person and virtual LBD sessions, parents are invited to participate.
+• In many of our in-person and virtual LBD sessions, parents are invited to participate.

-– The Leadership by Design program is well known for its high degree of supportive parental participation.
+• The Leadership by Design program is well known for its high degree of supportive parental participation.

 Q5.
 Why is a parent or guardian required to sign a Parental Consent Form as part of the admissions process?